deis/workflow/src/managing-workflow/platform-logging.md

 You should see output similar to this:
 ```
 NAME                          READY     STATUS    RESTARTS   AGE
+deis-builder-2qgil            1/1       Running   2          17h
+deis-controller-6rivh         1/1       Running   3          17h
-deis-builder-m68z9          1/1       Running   0          18h
+deis-database-iou5f           1/1       Running   0          17h
-deis-database-y765n         1/1       Running   0          1d
+deis-logger-6er1f             1/1       Running   0          1h
-deis-logger-fluentd-pcndf   1/1       Running   0          20h
+deis-logger-fluentd-4asyw     1/1       Running   0          1h
-deis-logger-iwos5           1/1       Running   0          20h
+deis-logger-fluentd-tbhvf     1/1       Running   0          1h
-deis-minio-zlmk8            1/1       Running   0          1d
+deis-minio-2jnr7              1/1       Running   0          17h
-deis-registry-bys9n         1/1       Running   0          1d
+deis-registry-terrk           1/1       Running   4          17h
-deis-router-h5f0i           1/1       Running   0          1d
+deis-router-jakw6             1/1       Running   0          17h
-deis-workflow-2v84b         1/1       Running   0          20h
+deis-workflow-manager-f1ige   1/1       Running   0          33m
 ```

 There should be a fluentd pod per worker node of your Kubernetes cluster.
 So if you are running a 3 node cluster with 1 master and 2 workers you will have 2 fluentd pods running.

-Once you have verified that the pods have started correctly you will need to restart your workflow pod so that it can capture the correct information about how to talk to the logger pod.
+Once you have verified that the pods have started correctly you will need to restart your controller pod so that it can capture the correct information about how to talk to the logger pod.

 ```
-kubectl delete pod <deis-workflow-pod>
+kubectl delete pod <deis-controller-pod>
 ```

 The replication controller will restart a new pod with all of the correct information.